Caduceus: Medical Practice 363 Sale and Liquidating Trust Plan

 | Receivables | Certain pre-closing receivables required special handling | “Government Receivables” described as not purchased; buyer authorized as collection agent for receivables generated on or before closing, with collections deposited to a designated account and described as not estate property |

 Later status reports described an added constraint: sale proceeds were to be held in a newly established, segregated debtor-in-possession sale account (the “DIP Sale Account”), approved by the U.S. Trustee, and kept separate from operating accounts.
-Those filings described that no proceeds could be disbursed from the DIP Sale Account absent BMO’s written consent or further court order after a noticed motion, with additional mechanics requiring a holdback of the full amount of a secured creditor’s claimed lien if the debtors objected to any portion of secured claims.
-These restrictions are classic “proceeds control” terms: even after a sale closes, the senior secured lender can maintain leverage over how much value is available for administrative expenses and unsecured creditors by controlling when proceeds move.
+Those filings described that no proceeds could be disbursed from the DIP Sale Account absent BMO's written consent or further court order after a noticed motion, with additional mechanics requiring a holdback of the full amount of a secured creditor's claimed lien if the debtors objected to any portion of secured claims.

-| Lien / proceeds issue | How the sale record described it | Practical consequence |
+| Lien / proceeds issue | Sale record description |

-| Free-and-clear transfer | Buyer takes purchased assets free and clear, with liens attaching to proceeds | Buyer can operate without legacy liens; creditors shift to proceeds recovery |
+| Free-and-clear transfer | Buyer takes purchased assets free and clear, with liens attaching to proceeds |

-| Segregated proceeds account | Sale proceeds held in a segregated DIP Sale Account as described in bankruptcy filings | Reduces “leakage” risk and preserves lender oversight over distributions |
+| Segregated proceeds account | Sale proceeds held in a segregated DIP Sale Account, approved by the U.S. Trustee |

-| Secured-claim holdback for disputes | If secured claims are disputed, proceeds held in the full claimed amount pending resolution as described in bankruptcy filings | Encourages negotiated resolutions but can trap liquidity and reduce estate flexibility |
+| Secured-claim holdback | If secured claims are disputed, proceeds held in the full claimed amount pending resolution |

 Proposed Liquidating Trust Plan and Case Administration